eloj/radix-sorting/README.md

 Going narrower could allow us to skip more columns in common workloads.
 There's definitely room for experimentation in this area, maybe even trying non-uniformly wide radixes (8-16-8) or dynamic selection of radix widths.
+If the data you're sorting isn't random, adapting the radix to the data may yield positive results.

-That said, in my limited initial testing, neither 4- nor 11-bit wide radix showed any promise at all in sorting 32-bit integers.
+That said, in my limited initial testing, neither 4- nor 11-bit wide radix showed any promise at all in sorting _random_ 32-bit integers.
 Quite the contrary, both were bad across the board.

 The 4-bit version never had much going for it, so no big surprise there.
 Perhaps if you have to sort on a tiny microprocessor it may be worth going down in radix, but on a modern "big CPU"